qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

   - vector search
 ---

+When Christopher Columbus and his crew sailed to cross the Atlantic Ocean, they were not looking for America.
+They were looking for a new route to India, and they were convinced that the Earth was round.
+They didn't know anything about America, but since they were going west, they stumbled upon it.

+They couldn't reach their target, because the context of the geography didn't let them, but once they realized it wasn't India, they claimed it a new "discovery" for their crown.
+Let's keep this concepts of target and context in mind, as we explore the new functionality of Qdrant: __Discovery search__.

-Last Friday, Qdrant [released](/articles/qdrant-1.7.x/) a new functionality that lets you constrain the space in which a search is performed, relying only pure vectors.
+In version 1.7, Qdrant [released](/articles/qdrant-1.7.x/) this novel API that lets you constrain the space in which a search is performed, relying only on pure vectors.
 This is a powerful tool that lets you explore the vector space in a more controlled way.
-It can be used to find points that are not necessarily close to the target, but are still relevant to the search.
-It can also be used to create complex tastes, and get out of the similarity bubble.
+It can be used to find points that are not necessarily closest to the target, but are still relevant to the search.

-Expanding beyond just nearest neighbors search, let us explore the case of restricting the points across a search is performed.
-One way to do this is by filtering out the points we know for a fact are not relevant to our search.
-This is really powerful because it allows us to craft filters that leaves us with only the points that satisfy their criteria deterministically.
+One previous way to restrict the points that are available to the search is by filtering out the points we know for a fact are not relevant.
+This is really powerful because it allows us to craft complex filters that show only the points that satisfy their criteria deterministically.
 However, the data –or payload– associated to each point is arbitrary and does not tell us anything about their position in the vector space.
-So, if you were to visualize it, it would create a _mask_ rather than a wall.
+In other words, it would create a _mask_ rather than a _boundary_ in the space.

-This is where the concept of vector _context_ comes in.
+This is where the concept of __vector _context___ comes in.
 We define _context_ as a list of pairs, which in turn are made up of a positive and a negative vector.
 By adding a context, we can define boundaries within the vector space, to which the positive side will always be preferred over the negative side, effectively partitioning the space in which the search is performed.
+After the space is partitioned, we then need a _target_ to select the points that are closest to it.

 ![Discovery search visualization](/articles_data/discovery-search/discovery-search.png)